MicrosoftDocs/ai-builder/ai-builder-docs/flow-text-recognition.md

 ---
-title: Use the text recognition prebuilt model in Microsoft Power Automate - AI Builder | Microsoft Docs
+title: Use the text recognition prebuilt model in Power Automate - AI Builder | Microsoft Docs
 description: Provides information about how to text recognition prebuilt model in Power Automate
 author: alanabrito
 manager: kvivek